ATI-Wuhan/WhatieSDKDemo_Android_with_Tuya/README.md

 ```
 ### 5.8 Set Light Flow（updated 2018/6/30）
-You can set the mode of the lamp to the streamer mode.
+You can set the mode of the ligth bulb into the smooth color mode.
 In this mode, you can select which of the four colors the lights are and set the interval between the appearance of the four colors.
 ```java
 /**  *
  * @param devId    device's devId